KNOT-FIT-BUT/warc3/README.md

 WARC (Web ARChive) is a file format for storing web crawls (see http://bibnum.bnf.fr/WARC/).

+## Examples

-This `warc` library makes it very easy to work with WARC files.:
+This `warc` library makes it very easy to work with WARC files:
 ```python
 import warc
 with warc.open("test.warc") as f: